hyogrin/multi-agent-doc-research-base/README.md

 ### 🧭 Plan & Execute
 - Implements planning techniques to **enrich search keywords** based on the original query context.
-- Automatically decomposes **complex questions into sub-queries**, searches them in parallel, and returns synthesized context to the chatbot.
+- Automatically decomposes **complex questions into sub-queries**, searches them, and returns synthesized context to the chatbot.
 - Boosts performance in multi-intent or multi-hop question scenarios.

 ### 📊 Batch Evaluation